 After School Plans

-Should your child wish to go home with a friend or anywhere else other than the normal after-school destination, written permission from a parent or guardian must be brought to the school office in the morning where it will be recorded.
+Should your child wish to go home with a friend or anywhere else other than the normal after-school destination, written permission from a parent or guardian must be brought to the school office or emailed in the morning where it will be recorded.
 School phones are not available to make last minute playdate plans.
 If plans should change during the school day, please notify the main office before 2:00 pm.
 Change of dismissals plans called in after 2:00 pm are not guaranteed to be delivered to the student unless it is deemed an emergency.